SeismicSource/sourcespec/docs/getting_started.rst

 Command line arguments
 ~~~~~~~~~~~~~~~~~~~~~~

-After successfully installed SourceSpec (see
+After successfully installed SourceSpec (see :ref:`installation:Installation`),
-`Installation <#installation>`__), you can get help on the command
+you can get help on the command line arguments used by each code by typing from
-line arguments used by each code by typing from your terminal:
+your terminal:

 ::